titsuki/p6-Algorithm-KdTree/README.md

 DESCRIPTION
 ===========

-Algorithm::KdTree is a perl6 binding for C implementation of the Kd-Tree Algorithm (https://github.com/jtsiomb/kdtree).
+Algorithm::KdTree is a Raku binding for C implementation of the Kd-Tree Algorithm (https://github.com/jtsiomb/kdtree).
 Kd-Tree is the efficient algorithm for searching nearest neighbors in the k-dimensional space.

 CONSTRUCTOR
 -----------